chef/chef-web-docs/chef_master/source/resource_chef_gem.rst

 ``source``
    **Ruby Type:** String

    Optional.
-The path to a package in the local file system.
+The path to a gem in the local file system.

 ``subscribes``
    **Ruby Type:** Symbol, 'Chef::Resource[String]'